 When installing the Profile please follow the instructions below or the installation instructions provided at time of purchase.

 Always read the installation notes in the full Profile User Manual supplied with the system paying particular attention to all electrical safety statements.
-The full user manual can usually be found within the ‘Documents’ folder on your software & drivers installation CD.

 N.B.
 Installing a Profile system can involve working near to exposed electricity carrying cables or bus bars and should therefore only be performed by a suitable person with the relevant electrical safety qualifications.